enoughio/kaushal-home-learning/docs/NEW_API_DOC.md

         }
         ```

-#### GET /teacher/:teacherId/students
+#### GET /teacher/students
 - Description: Get a list of all students assigned to the specific teacher.

 - Request:
-  - Parameters:
+  - cookies:
-    - teacherId (string, required) - The ID of the teacher to retrieve students for.
+    - id (string, required) - The ID of the teacher to retrieve students for.

 - Response:
   - Status: 200 OK